 - Place two coffee filters inside a funnel and poor the spirit into your aging container through the funnel and filter.
 This will remove wood chips and sediment from your whiskey.
 I use a 23 L glass carboy but you can also use an oak barrel but these are expensive.

 - Place a cork lightly in the top of the carboy and put your final product in a dark cool room.

 Here’s a video that show’s the process of adding Oak chips to a batch of homemade whiskey.

-Aging Spirits Unnaturally
+Aging Spirits With Glycerine

 Proper aging of a whiskey or bourbon can take years, the quality whiskeys you buy in stores are aged for 10 + years before being consumed.
-It is possible to get a similar taste and quality of sprite by artificially aging your spirit to smooth it out.
+It’s possible to get a similar taste and quality of sprite by artificially aging your spirit to smooth it out.
 Glycerine is used to accomplish this and can be purchased at your local Home brew store.
 Try adding a 1/2 oz to 40 oz of homemade whiskey before drinking.
 I won’t go into detail on how this all works as I’ve already done this in this article : How Glycerine Is Used To Age Homemade Moonshine

 Flavouring and Infusions

 I’ve also had fantastic results with flavouring spirits including vodka and whiskey with herbs, spices and fruits.
 If your feeling adventurous try adding cinnamon, nutmeg, vanilla or maple syrup to a jar of whiskey.
 Just be careful how much you add because some can be overpowering.
 Also try adding strawberries, kiwi or mango’s to a jar of Vodka and leave it for 2 months to absorb the flavours .